dbcraig/LmRaC/README.md

 - Adjusted p-value (adjP): 0.000001
 ```

 LmRaC first notices that this is a question about your experiment.
 Internally it identifies the current experiment as "greatStuff."
 Then, in attempting to determine the expression of the gene BRCA1 it finds a loaded user-function with the description "Return gene expression results for a list of genes from an experiment."
 It creates a list with BRCA1 as the only gene and calls the function.
-The function reads the DEG results, finds all genes in the list, and returns their expression.
-LmRaC completes its answer as above.
+The function reads the DEG results, finds BRCA1, and returns its expression.
+LmRaC incorporates this into the answer above.

 See [Usage: User-Defined Functions](#Usage---User-Defined-Functions) for how to create your own functions.